 I started 7th HEAVEN Vienna Center Apartments with the intention to offer modern comfort in a personal and historic ambience.
 The characteristic old building from the end of the 19th century was carefully renovated.
 The high ceilings, double doors, and old oak wooden floors were kept, the bathrooms were newly created and architecturally designed.

 I´m Elisabeth´s son and live in this building.
-In case of any needs I´m always around and help you to make your stay as comfortabel as I can.
+In case of any needs I´m always around to help you to make your stay as comfortable as I can.
 Our guests appreciate the high quality of the rooms as well as the excellent location and the very reasonable price.

 This building is located in the seventh district (called „Neubau“) of Vienna.
-That’s why we called us 7th Heaven.
+That’s why we are called 7th Heaven.

 The district consists of the former five little villages of Neubau, Altlerchenfeld, St. Ulrich, Schottenfeld and Spittelberg.
 It was established as a district in 1850 and became part of Vienna.
 In the 18th century, Neubau was the location of the city’s silk factories.
 At this time, the area became densely populated.
 Today, it is an important shopping district, especially in the Mariahilfer Straße and Neubaugasse.
 Neubau is a heavily populated urban area, with a major shopping area and residential buildings.
 It has a population of 32,027 people within an area of 1.61 km² (0.62 sq.mi.).